 The second issue is copyright law.

-You could change a few word on a text and a competitor could copy your product, slap it a new name, and market it.
+You could change a few words on a text and a competitor could copy your product, slap it a new name, and market it.

 Instead, you could more easily patent a new drug.